-NOTICE \clubsuit Use the USB connection only temporarily for configuration or diagnosis of the safety sensor. ✤ For permanent connection, connect the safety sensor to the Ethernet connection of the con- nection unit.
+NOTICE 0 Use the USB connection only temporarily for configuration or diagnosis of the safety sensor For permanent connection, connect the safety sensor to the Ethernet connection of the connection unit.
 (RSL 230, RSL 235) Unused USB lines must not be permanently connected to the safety sensor.
-NOTICE the After use seel the USR connection using a protection can.
-Make sure that the protection

-Solution After use, seal the USB connection using a protection cap.
+NOTICE After use, seal the USB connection using a protection cap.
 Make sure that the protection cap is felt to engage when sealing.
 The IP degree of protection specified in the technical data is only achieved when the protection cap is closed.